 - Good with cats:

-The size of a labradoodle depends largely upon whether the poodle side of their ancestry was a standard, miniature or toy variation.
-Whilst their coats can vary just as much as their parents, and you can find some labradoodles with really wacky color names–cafe, chalk, parchment, apricot anyone?
-But the most common colours are the classics; caramel, chocolate or cream.
-The texture of those different color coats also come in several varieties; the soft, wavy or tightly curled (and ever-so chic) fleece coat, the poodle-esque wool coat and the hair coat, which is straighter and more akin to their labrador parent’s coat type.
+The size of a Labradoodle depends largely upon whether the Poodle side of their ancestry was a standard, miniature or toy variation.
+While their coats can vary just as much as their parents, and you can find some Labradoodles with really wacky color names–cafe, chalk, parchment, apricot anyone?
+But the most common colors are the classics; caramel, chocolate or cream.
+The texture of those different color coats also come in several varieties; the soft, wavy or tightly curled (and ever-so chic) fleece coat, the Poodle-esque wool coat and the hair coat, which is straighter and more akin to their Labrador parent’s coat type.

-Their bodies tend to be more robust and well rounded than a poodle’s svelte frame.
-Their heads are adorned with classic long, droopy ears, whilst their faces tend to be more labrador-esque with a longer, rounder snout.
-They can also somewhat resemble teddy bears, but perhaps not to the same extent as other poodle crosses such as the cavapoo, yorkiepoo and others.
+Their bodies tend to be more robust and well rounded than a Poodle’s svelte frame.
+Their heads are adorned with classic long, droopy ears, while their faces tend to be more Labrador-esque with a longer, rounder snout.
+They can also somewhat resemble teddy bears, but perhaps not to the same extent as other Poodle crosses such as the Cavapoo, Yorkiepoo and others.

 Labradoodles need to be kept physically and mentally active.
 If you’re prepared to give your dog plenty of attention and stimulation, you’ll be rewarded with a happy and well behaved dog.
 They make great companions on jogs, and are equally at home on an agility course as they are on your couch or even in your bed.

 Labradoodles will benefit from the sort of obedience training you’d want any good dog to master.
-Simple but important commands like sit and come are good disciplines to teach – and persevere with – from an early age, but there’s no reason why you’d need to stop there!
+Simple but important commands like sit and come are good disciplines to teach—and persevere with—rom an early age, but there’s no reason why you’d need to stop there!
 Labradoodles have shown great skill in agility and there’s also the possibility that your dog could be an assistant or therapy dog due to their natural gentle nature.

 Labradoodles can inherit a flat coat from their Lab side, a curly coat from their Poodle side, or a wavy combination of the two.
 All doodles require regular grooming and coat maintenance for health.
 A professional groomer can help shape or thin a doodle’s coat to keep her spic and span.